sanderbz/brandspot-puppy/README.md

 ```

 **Key Features:**
-- **Runtime Bundling**: Uses esbuild to compile the content script on first startup
+- **Pre-built Script**: Uses the optimized content script from the package's dist directory
-- **Module Caching**: Caches the bundled script in memory for subsequent requests
+- **Module Caching**: Caches the loaded script in memory for subsequent requests
-- **No Build Step**: Automatically picks up newly-published CMP rules on server restart
+- **No Build Step**: Uses the pre-built script from `@duckduckgo/autoconsent`
 - **ES Module**: Pure ES module implementation using `createRequire()` for compatibility

 **How it Works:**
-1. Locates the entry point: `@duckduckgo/autoconsent/lib/content/index.js`
+1. Locates the pre-built content script: `@duckduckgo/autoconsent/dist/addon-mv3/content.bundle.js`
-2. Bundles it using esbuild with optimized browser-compatible settings
+2. Reads the optimized script file directly
 3. Caches the result at the module level for performance
 4. Returns the cached script on subsequent calls